 Shocks to interconnected systems may cause feedback and cascading effects, extreme events, and unwanted side effects.
 Even when external shocks are absent, our interdependent global systems are vulnerable to failure at all scales, posing serious threats to society.

-- Invitation-only workshops with practitioners and academics:
+- Organised two expert workshop with practitioners and academics:

 - IASS Potsdam, 16 March 2017 (highlights)

 - Developed draft Guidelines for the Governance of Systemic Risks (publication expected in mid-2018)